renoki-co/befriended/readme.md

 $ php artisan migrate
 ```

-# Traits & Interfaces
-Multiple traits have different functions for your models.
-There are some that allows following or blocking other models, or allowing to be followed or blocked.
-There are traits that permit filtering content based on another model's following list or blocking list.

-# Following & Followers
+# Following
-Each model can have `followers`, a list of models that can follow, and `following`, a list of models that is currently following.
-Both methods are separated into two traits, that need to implement two interfaces.

-To allow a model to follow, you can use the `CanFollow` trait and `Follower` interface.
+To follow other models, your model should use the `CanFollow` trait and `Follower` contract.
 ```php
 use Rennokki\Befriended\Traits\CanFollow;
 use Rennokki\Befriended\Contracts\Follower;